1 John 1.8 – 2.2.

 Maybe you already know this, but 12-step addiction recovery programs borrow their steps from medieval Christian discipleship practices.
 The founders of Alcoholics Anonymous, in order to get

 Same deal with sin.
-Step 1 of our process is to admit we have an addiction—to sin—and we can’t defeat sin alone.
+Step 1 of our process is to admit we have an addiction to sin, and can’t defeat sin alone.

 Step 2 is to admit we need our Higher Power.
-We can’t conquer sin, won’t conquer death, without God.
+We won’t conquer sin, can’t conquer death, without God.

 Lying about our sin problem, and “making God a liar.”

-John wrote about Christians who say they don’t have sin, who say they haven’t sinned.
-And a number of commentators are pretty sure John really wrote about gnostics. ’Cause seriously: Other than hypocrites, what Christians think they don’t sin?
+John also wrote about Christians who claim they don’t sin.
+And a number of commentators are pretty sure John really wrote about gnostics. ’Cause seriously: Other than hypocrites, what Christians imagine they don’t sin?

-Oh, plenty.
-Too many.
-I grew up hearing many a preacher claim once God forgives our sins, he blots ’em out entirely.
-They’re gone.
+Thing is, I’ve met plenty.
+I grew up hearing many a preacher claim once God forgives our sins, he blots ’em out entirely, and now they’re gone.
 Deleted from space, time, and God’s very own memory.
 He said so more than once.

 Isaiah 43.25 KJV - I, even I, am he that blotteth out thy transgressions for mine own sake, and will not remember thy sins.